One of my favorite TV shows is a brain-numbing series called The Challenge.

 This explains why countdown timers give me the heebie-jeebies.

-If I were to see mine and that I had only 7 minutes and 43 seconds left before a blind and berserk long-billed curlew dive-bombs through the open window beside me and slams it beak straight into my brain, I’d be like, “F*ck!
+If I were to see mine and that I had only 13 minutes left before a blind and berserk long-billed curlew dive-bombs through the open window beside me and slams it beak straight into my brain, I’d be like, “F*ck!
 Maybe I shouldn’t have listened to so many Challenge podcast episodes.”

 So what I want to avoid more than anything is an un-self-justifiable, woebegone feeling of unfulfilled potential.